 What You Need To Survive A Disaster

-Let’s pretend we have zero electricity, natural gas, or water for a minimum of two weeks, are you prepared?
+Let’s pretend we have zero electricity, natural gas, or water for at least two weeks.
+Are you prepared?
 Are your neighbors prepared?
-The banks are closed and direct deposit paychecks, retirement checks and other types of income cannot be accessed.
-We must be prepared for this, not just terrorist attacks, or wars.
-Mother nature can hit our cities with a vengeance, often times when we least expect it.
+The banks are closed, and direct deposit paychecks, retirement checks, and other types of income cannot be accessed.
+We must be ready for this, not just terrorist attacks or wars.
+Mother nature can often hit our cities with a vengeance when we least expect it.

 - Hand beater